tolarewaju3/eda-servicenow/README.md

 ## The Architecture

-Our architecture will capture ServiceNow password reset tickets, reset the password on a RHEL host, and notify the user.
+Our architecture will capture ServiceNow password reset tickets and reset the password on a RHEL host.
 The architecture has three main parts.

 * **SerivceNow** - IT Service management where we'll submit password reset tickets
 * **Ansible EDA** - Event Driven Automation to respond to password reset tickets